You’ve done your homework, you’ve weighed your options and now you’re ready to apply to Spring Arbor University. Here’s how to do it.

 After you’ve completed your application, fill out the Free Application for Federal Student Aid (FAFSA), which is available after Oct.
 1 for the next academic year.
 You must have this form completed in order to be eligible for any financial aid.
 Learn more about applying for financial aid.

 Once you have received an acceptance letter and a financial aid package, an admissions representative will help you register for classes.
-You’ll make a $200 housing deposit (or a $50 commuter deposit) and sign up for one of our New Student Registration Days on main campus.
+You’ll submit a $200 housing deposit (or a $50 commuter deposit) and sign up for one of our New Student Registration Days.
 During your registration day, you’ll create your first SAU class schedule and complete some important orientation activities with your future classmates.
 Meanwhile, your parents will meet with campus personnel about financial aid, paying for college, Cross Cultural Studies and residence life.

 SAU Community: Want to get a feel for the SAU student experience?
 We believe in offering an authentic college experience that couples fun and learning, while still compelling students to think beyond graduation to grasp their unique role as critical participants in the contemporary world.